lizmtetwa/SALES-ANALYSIS-PORTFOLIO/README.md

 # SALES-ANALYSIS-PORTFOLIO
-Analysis of sales patterns, product performance by city, and variable correlations using visualizations and insights.Sales Analysis Portfolio Project
+Analysis of sales patterns, product performance by city, and variable correlations using visualizations and insights.

+Sales Analysis Portfolio Project

 Introduction